Rebilly/rebilly-js-sdk/docs/reference/resources/gateway-accounts.md

     </code>
 </div>

-Get a collection of gateway account timeline events for a gateway `id`.
+Get a collection of gateway account timeline messages for a gateway `id`.
 Each entry will be a member.

 **Example**